Chesapeake and Ohio Canal: Emergency repairs

+On January 19, 2026, the Potomac Interceptor sewer line (PI) ruptured, causing a spill of 300 million gallons into the Potomac River.
+The District of Columbia Water and Sewer Authority (DC Water) installed a bypass system near Lock 10 using a contained section of the canal to carry wastewater from the interceptor 2,700 feet downstream and back into the sewer system.
+The system was turned off on March 14 with completion of the emergency repairs to the sewer line.

 Boats on the canal

 Mules pulling loaded boat.
 Note the scow moored on the right (berm) side.

 At first the board of directors discussed having boats similar to the dimensions on the Erie Canal: 13+1/2 ft wide with a draft of 3 ft, traveling at 2+1/2 mph.
 Later, Chief Engineer Benjamin Wright submitted a suggestion with the dimensions of the boats being 14+1/2 ft wide and 90 ft long, with a 5 ft draft, to take advantage of the lock sizes and prism depth.
 That would permit boats with cargo up to 130 tons.
 Wright also suggested for passenger boats, having a draft of 10 inches (not including the keel) pulled by 4 horses at 7 miles per hour.

 The following classifications of boats originally defined for the canal were as follows: